rte-france/relife/docs/source/user_guides/lifetime_modeling/censoring_and_truncation.rst

 assets on the same calendar to show every combination that can occur:

 .. figure:: /_static/figures/observation_scheme.png
-    :alt: Observation scheme for six assets, showing complete observations, right-censoring, left-censoring and left-truncation.
+    :alt: Observation scheme for six assets, showing complete observations, right-censoring, left-censoring, left-truncation and right-truncation.
     :width: 100%

     Observation scheme for six assets.
-A filled circle is an observed failure; an open circle means the asset was still working when the observation window ended at :math:`t_{end}` (**right-censoring**); a right-pointing triangle before :math:`t_{start}` means the asset was already installed before observation began (**left-truncation** if it fails after :math:`t_{start}`, or **left-censoring**, dashed, if a failure before :math:`t_{start}` is only known to have happened, without knowing exactly when).
+A filled circle is an observed failure; an open circle means the asset was still working when the observation window ended at :math:`t_{end}` (**right-censoring**, assets 1 and 5); a left-pointing triangle means the asset was found already broken, so it did fail during the study but the exact date was never recorded (**left-censoring**, asset 2); a right-pointing triangle before :math:`t_{start}` means the asset was already installed before observation began (**left-truncation**, asset 4);
+    and the dashed line is an asset that had already failed before :math:`t_{start}` (**right-truncation**, asset 6).

 ReLife's ``event``/``entry`` pair covers the two cases that dominate industrial asset data (right-censoring and left-truncation), which is why they are the two arguments widely used in ReLife's functions.
-Note that left-censoring (asset 6 above) is rarer in practice and isn't part of ReLife's data model.
+The rarer cases, left-censoring (asset 2 above) and interval-censoring, are expressed by giving ``time`` as intervals instead of durations, see `Left censoring`_ and :doc:`../going_further/interval_censoring`.
+Right-truncated assets are left out of the study altogether, see `Right truncation`_.

 Right censoring
 ----------------